History of KTM

-Two-wheelers in India are a highly preferred mode of transportation within cities and nothing much has changed in the last decade for the Indian motorcycle industry.
+Two wheelers in India is a highly preferred mode of transportation within cities and nothing much has changed in the last decade for the Indian motorcycle industry.
 Low-end performance motorcycles entered the market and have a good market share.
-Being the pioneer in commuting segments one such company that contributes to this segment is KTM.
+Being the pioneer in commuting segments one such company which contributes to this segment is KTM.
 It is safe to say that KTM is the most loved motorcycle brand in this segment currently in India.

 It has only 5 models :